 Johnson Lake is one of our favorite lakes in Banff because it’s often overlooked by the more popular Two Jack Lake and Lake Minnewanka.
 Take a nice stroll around Johnson Lake and enjoy the mountain scenery.

-Or alternatively, Johnson Lake is one of the best lakes in Banff to take a dip in.
-It’s warmer and not super wind affected like so many other lakes in the Canadian Rockies.
-Plus there is a hidden rope swing on this lake!
+Alternatively, Johnson Lake is one of the best lakes in Banff to take a dip in.
+It’s *warmer* and not super wind-affected like so many other lakes in the Canadian Rockies.
+Plus, there is a hidden rope swing on this lake!

 Enjoy a Beer at a Banff Brewery

-One of the best things to do in Banff in the summer is head to Banff Ave Brewery for a drink.
+One of the best things to do on a sunny day in Banff is head to Banff Ave Brewery for a drink.
 This Banff brewery was opened by the same crew who opened the Jasper Brewing Co (Canada’s first National Park Brewery) after great success.

 Head to the Waldhaus Restaurant & Pub

-Another one of our favorite places to have a beer in Banff in the summer is the Waldhaus Pub near the Banff Springs Hotel.
-I love coming here when the weather is nice and grab a beer, pretzel, and watch golfers tee off under the mountains.
+Another one of our favorite places to have a beer in the summer is the Waldhaus Pub near the Banff Springs Hotel.
+I love coming here when the weather is nice and grabbing a beer and pretzel and watch the golfers tee off under the mountains.

 Have a Picnic!

-A holiday to Banff is not a cheap one.
+A holiday to Banff is not cheap.
 Banff is a tourist town with higher prices than many other places in Canada.
 If you go out to eat for every meal, you’ll put a bit of a dent in your wallet.
-I recommend grabbing some bread and cheese and a cooler and enjoy a picnic lunch (just remember to leave no trace).
+I recommend grabbing some bread and cheese and a cooler and enjoying a picnic lunch (just remember to leave no trace).

-There are so many lakes and rivers to pull off by in the summer and enjoy a meal in the mountains.
-If you want to save money on your food try Save On Foods or Safeway in Canmore, where prices are lower than in Banff.
+There are so many lakes and rivers to pull off in the summer and enjoy a meal in the mountains.
+If you want to save money on your food, try Save On Foods or Safeway in Canmore, where prices are lower than in the IGA and Nesters in Banff.

 Go Camping